 - Septic tank waste, waste from sites for the discharge of chemical toilet or pan contents from mobile homes, caravans or portaloos to the sewerage system.

-Why is liquid trade waste a problem?
+Why is liquid trade waste regulated?

 - pH (acidity or alkalinity of a solution)